josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 ##  Handling live coding interviews

 Honestly, I wish I didn't have to write this section.
 In my opinion, live coding interviews should die immediately and forever.
+(This includes anything by similar names; whiteboarding, leetcode exercises, whatever you want to call them.)

 Why?
 Because there's nothing an interviewer can learn about you by watching you code that they couldn't have sussed out through an ordinary conversation, for one thing.

-Besides, that environment has virtually nothing in common with what it's like to do the actual work.
+But more importantly: that environment has virtually nothing in common with what it's like to do the actual work.
 No manager at any remotely sane company will _ever_ show up at your desk with a problem you've never seen before, set a timer for 30 minutes, sit there and watch you work on it, and fire you if time expires.
 It just doesn't happen.

 <CalloutPlusQuote>